Here's how you get started:

 Register for a group program or your first individual session.
-You will receive an email link to fill out your intake forms online.
+You will receive an email link to fill out some intake forms online.

 Cost of Therapy